a photo of a home.

 Gearbrain Editor Choice

-We'll also address issues with installing devices in shared buildings like apartment blocks, where issues like a security camera with a view of your neighbors' driveway, or a video doorbell looking into a shared hallway, come into play.
+We'll also address issues with installing devices in shared buildings like apartment blocks, where issues like a security camera with a view of your neighbor's driveway or a video doorbell looking into a shared hallway come into play.

 an illustration of a smart home.Owning the property gives you more freedom to make the perfect smart homeiStock

-Routers, wires and networks
+Routers, wires, and networks

 Just like the building itself, your smart home needs to be built on solid foundations.
-This means your internet connection, home network and — as has increasingly become the case in recent years — a smart speaker or display from the Google Home (now called Nest) and Amazon Echo ecosystems.
+This means your internet connection, home network, and — as has increasingly become the case in recent years — a smart speaker or display from the Google Home (now called Nest) and Amazon Echo ecosystems.

 Owners in larger homes or older properties with thick walls should begin by searching for any black spots in their Wi-Fi network coverage.
 This is because almost all smart home devices rely on a wireless connection, either to your router directly or to a hub plugged into the router.
 So-called mesh networks can help remove black spots by using several hubs, also known as nodes or points, to broadcast Wi-Fi throughout the property.
+Another option is to get a Wi-Fi 6 router.
+Wi-Fi 6 routers provide faster speeds, better performance, improved efficiency, extended coverage, and enhanced security, making them a worthwhile investment for users looking to upgrade their home or office network.
+These routers come in mesh systems, which allow you to get excellent coverage in large homes.

 Lastly, it is worth considering replacing your wall outlets with ones fitted with additional USB ports and integrated smartness.
-Or, if your budget won't allow, then you could pick up a few extension cables with USB ports.
+Or, if your budget won't allow it, then you could pick up a few extension cables with USB ports.
 If your home is anything like ours, you'll need every last port to keep a house full of smartphones, tablets and other devices powered.

 Read More: